UKRI GCRF Action against Stunting Hub Inception Meeting: A Round Up

-The UKRI GCRF Action against Stunting Hub is an £19.75 million investment by the UK government to alleviate child stunting, globally.
+The UKRI GCRF Action against Stunting Hub is an £19.76 million investment by the UK government to alleviate child stunting, globally.
+It is funded by UK Research and Innovation (UKRI) through the Global Challenges Research Fund (GCRF), which is a key component in delivering the UK AID strategy and puts UK-led research at the heart of efforts to tackle the United Nations Sustainable Development Goals.
 From 28th February to 1st March, we held the Hub’s Inception meeting in Hyderabad, India.
 The meeting aimed to enable Hub participants to meet for the first time and establish a shared ethos.

 On 28th February, the Hub welcomed 50+ people to the first day of the Inception meeting, which took place in the Marriott Hotel, Hyderabad.
 The meeting brought together representatives of the Hub’s 18 partner organisations, academic researchers, and local policy professionals.

 First of all, Dr. Avula Laxmaiah, Scientist G (Director Grade Scientist) & Head, Division of Public Health Nutrition, National Institute of Nutrition, India (NIN), opened the event with a warm welcome to our guests.
 He then introduced the other speakers for the day.